orange-cloudfoundry/helm-kubectl-boshrelease/README.md

   - it creates namespace
   - it applies kubectl command
   - it adds helm repository
-  - it creates helm chart instance
+  - it creates helm chart instance, or any helm command
   - it creates secret
   - it creates basic auth secret
   - it can execute any shell